 Now, back to our women’s empowerment workshop ideas!
 From games and activities to guest speakers and presentations, you’ll find plenty of options here to make your women’s empowerment group a success!

-One of the best ways to make an impact with your event is to host it at a space that can live up to the occasion.
-Renting a Peerspace venue is among the top women’s empowerment workshop ideas because you’ll find spaces that offer everything from feminine chic to business casual vibes.
+One of the best ways to make an impact with your event is to host it in a space that can live up to the occasion.
+Renting a Peerspace venue is among the top women’s empowerment workshop ideas.
+It ensures you’ll find spaces that offer everything from feminine chic to business casual vibes.

 Plus, many Peerspace venues come with professional lighting and A/V gear available on-site or to rent from a local vendor.
-Choose a space that has all of the amenities you need, from a yoga studio with hardwood floors to a modern industrial kitchen.
-If you can’t find something that you need on-site, call up the Concierge service to see if they can have it delivered.
+Choose a space with all of the amenities you need.
+This may be a yoga studio with hardwood floors or a modern industrial kitchen, depending on your workshop type.

 In fact, you can even design and create your own Peerspace venue, as these two women did when they created the New Women Space in Brooklyn!